 For the final day of Holiday Bakes, I have a traditional Indian Sweet in a baked form.
 This is a long pending post, though I baked it only this week.
 My sincere apologies for delaying this post for so long.
 Only when I checked it now to read the email, did I realize so many months have simply passed away and I thought it was just a few months!

 Pratibha Jain wrote me to many months ago about a cookbook that she compiled for Indu Bokaria.
 The cookbook, “Recipes from a Diary” by Indu Bokaria, the Sandesh Artist, is a collection of Indian recipes showcasing her artistically prepared Sandesh and its different forms.
 The book has some amazing Sandesh on display.

 I am not very fond of sweets and even very less when it comes to Bengali sweets.
 In fact, I started eating them only when I made Ras Malai.
 That led to many other explorations, all of which we enjoyed.

-I have not received any compensation in doing this review.
+I have not received any compensation for doing this review.
 I have received a copy of the printed book and all copyright lies with the author, Indu Bokaria.
-The recipe is reproduced here, though in my own words, with the permission.
+The recipe is reproduced here, though in my own words, with permission.

 Almonds - 20 nos